whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Dashboards.md

 ![](https://repository-images.githubusercontent.com/365565715/41e1c378-2d4a-4350-b432-b59abbc67c9f)

 [pawelmalak/flame: Flame is self-hosted startpage for your server.
 Easily manage your apps and bookmarks with built-in editors.](https://github.com/pawelmalak/flame) - Flame is self-hosted startpage for your server.
 Easily manage your apps and bookmarks with built-in editors. - pawelmalak/flame: Flame is self-hosted startpage for your server.
-Easily manage your a...
+Easily manage your a…

 2022-01-28T14:49:16.793Z